 Wells Fargo Business Checking account offers a debit card, online and mobile banking, business services, and fraud control systems.
 Note that Wells Fargo’s products and services may vary by location.

 With Wells Fargo Business Online® and Wells Fargo Mobile®, you can access your business checking account securely using a computer, tablet, or mobile device.
-Paying invoices and bills, transferring funds, and exploring different online payment services are convenient.
-You can also update your account information without going to the branch.
-Download Wells Fargo Bank’s mobile banking app via the App Store and Google Play store.
+Through digital banking, you can do the following:

 - Merchant services: Wells Fargo offers more payment options for your customers with the POS system Clover, which accepts credit cards, debit cards, and digital wallet payments.
 Depending on your business, you can pick among Clover products—from compact devices, hand-held devices, card readers, or available apps you can find on the Clover App Market.
 The bank also provides ecommerce solutions through Authorize.net by integrating shopping carts on your website or accepting payments by keying in card information into a web browser.

-- Payroll services: Wells Fargo uses RUN Powered by ADP® for automatic payroll processing and to simplify payroll taxes of small businesses.
+- Payroll services: Wells Fargo uses RUN Powered by ADP® for automatic payroll processing and simplifying small business payroll taxes.

 For security against fraud, the bank features Control Tower® and Account Access Manager.
 Control Tower lets you turn your cards on and off to restrict purchases, view recurring payments, and track the digital wallets linked to your account.
 Meanwhile, Account Access Manager allows business owners to review and change user access in their business accounts.

-- Business time accounts/certificates of deposit (CDs): For a minimum opening deposit of $2,500, you’re guaranteed fixed interest rates at flexible terms ranging from a month to 12 years.
+- Standard fixed-rate CDs: For a minimum opening deposit of $2,500, you’re guaranteed fixed interest rates between 0.01% and 2.00%.
+Terms range from one month to six years.